 The HPV vaccination is offered across the UK to girls aged 12-13 years in Year 8 in 3 doses given over 6 months.
 Used in Australia for the last 10 years, it has been shown to be extremely effective against HPV development.
 However, uptake in the UK is varied with some girls not having the vaccination and others not completing the course.

-It is ging to be offered to boys aged 12-13 years.
+It is now offered to boys aged 12-13 years.
 There are, however, calls for it to be offered to older boys who will miss out on being vaccinated.

 A nationwide HPV vaccination programme for men aged 45 or younger who have sex with other men was launched in 2018.